plus3it/watchmaker/docs/faq.md

 Watchmaker is supported on RedHat 7 and CentOS 7.
 However, there may be issues intermittently with the salt formulas as they are actively being developed.

+## Can I use watchmaker to toggle my RedHat/Centos host's FIPS mode?

+Yes, indirectly.
+Because watchmaker implements most of its functionality via [SaltStack](https://saltstack.com) modules, you can directly-used the underlying SaltStack functionality to effect the dsired change.
+This is done from the commandline - as root - by executing:

+* Disable FIPS-mode: `salt-call --local ash.fips_disable`
+* Enable FIPS-mode: `salt-call --local ash.fips_enable`

+And then rebooting the system.